lakshmikarri81/lakshmi_karri_teladoc_challenge/README.md

 3. Install the project dependencies using Maven:

-   mvn clean install -DSkipTests
+   mvn clean install -P skip-tests

 ## Running Tests

-To run the tests, use the following command:
+To run the tests, use any of the following commands:

-    mvn test
+    mvn test or mvn clean install -P run-tests